 Pack In Protein

 Protein is crucial for weight loss as it supports muscle growth to help you tone up and burn more fat and calories.
-The best tactic is to make sure you’re getting protein at every meal; women need 46g of protein per day while men need 56g per day.
-So, if you eat three meals and two snacks per day then each one has to contain around 10g of protein.
+The best tactic is to make sure you’re getting protein at every meal.
+The Dietary Reference Intakes (DRI) states that individuals over 19 need 0.36g of protein per pound of bodyweight each day.
+So, you will need to work out how much protein you need each day and then aim to eat a certain amount at each meal and snack.

 Many people mistakenly think that protein is only found in animal products, but there are many plant-based sources of protein.
 You can obtain protein from soy milk, nuts, seeds, lentils, beans, tofu, seitan, buckwheat and quinoa, as well as some vegetables, as listed here.
 And of course, if you’re still eating eggs and dairy then these are both ways to get in good amounts of protein.